user-synax/Nox/Roadmap.md

 **Why:** Admin routes exist (list, create, update, publish/unpublish, delete), but there's no admin UI in the frontend — admins work via API or scripts.
 A lightweight admin surface speeds content authoring and daily-challenge scheduling.

 **Shape:**
-- `/admin` page (ADMIN+ only): challenge list with status, search, quick edit, publish toggle, hidden-test editor, daily-challenge scheduler (pick today's challenge).
+- `/admin` page (ADMIN+ only): challenge list with status, search, quick edit, publish toggle, hidden-test editor.
+(No daily scheduler needed — daily is auto-rotation; an override UI only if admin curation is ever wanted.)
 - Keep it simple and guarded; nothing fancier than needed.

 ### 15. Multi-file + larger project challenges (beyond single entry)